michaelkandziora/shell.envdiff/README.md

 without parsing prose.

 At least one target is required.
 All sources are read before any report is
-written: an unreadable or invalid source returns status `2` and no partial normal report.
+written: an unreadable or invalid reference, base, or target returns status `2` and no partial normal report.
+Invalid command arguments use a fixed diagnostic, so command input is not copied to standard error.

 Use `envdiff --help` for the positional file arguments and `envdiff --version` to identify the installed command in build logs.